Just Can't Get Enough (Depeche Mode song): Chart performance

 On 8 March 2009, the song entered the UK Singles Chart at number two, where it peaked, being beaten by Flo Rida's "Right Round" after being at number one in the midweek count, thus being the first Comic Relief single not to chart at number one in 14 years.
-However, it gave the Saturdays their highest chart placing at the time, outpeaking and outselling the original track, plus it marked their fourth consecutive top ten hit in the UK.
+However, it gave the Saturdays their highest chart placing at the time, outpeaking and outselling the original track, in addition to marking their fourth consecutive top ten hit in the UK.
 The success of this single was later matched by "Forever Is Over" and beaten by "What About Us".
 In Scotland, the song reached number one for a week, becoming their highest-charting single on that chart alongside "What About Us".
 In 2010, it received a Silver certification from the BPI for sales exceeding 200,000 copies.

 Music video

 The music video premiered on MSN on 9 February 2009.
-The video shows each girl singing in a mock-'50s pin-up calendar and uses a different edit of the song, known as the "Video Mix", than the single version.
+The video shows each girl singing in a mock-'50s pin-up calendar and uses a different edit of the song, known as the "video mix", rather than the single version.
 It was directed by Harvey B-Brown.